mcandre/octane/README.md

 # ABOUT

-Octane streams ferries signals between MIDI devices, with optional transformations on the data.
+Octane ferries signals between MIDI devices, with optional transformations on the data.
 For example, the incoming pitch from one device can be shifted up or down before it arrives at another device.
-This is particularly useful when some devices have large gaps in note compatibility, or use certain pitches to indicate CC-like signals.
+This is particularly useful when some devices have large gaps in note compatibility, or use extreme pitches to indicate CC-like signals.

 By default, octane copies data from all available IN devices to all available OUT devices.
 Optional `-in`, `-out` flags can narrow the mapping.